Chlorine Test Strips, Very High Level: 10000ppm, 100/vial

 |Your savings||- ||5%||10%||15%|

 Having trouble trying to calculate how to prepare a 1000, 2500, 5000, 10,000 (or other) ppm chlorine solution?
-Use our sanitizer dilution calculator to take out the guesswork or watch the video:
+Use our chlorine bleach dilution calculator to take out the guesswork or watch the video:

 Chlorine bleach at high concentrations is an effective germicide for dangerous pathogens including viruses such as Ebola, bacteria such as MRSA (methicillin resistant Staphylococcus aureus) staph infections & Clostridium difficile, found ever more frequently in hospitals and other health care facilities.
 However, the removal of free chlorine by organic contamination (blood/feces) can seriously reduce the sanitizing effects of chlorine cleaning solutions.
 To ensure the 1000ppm minimum strength for adequate disinfection, much higher initial concentrations, up to 10,000ppm (1%) chlorine levels are recommended to counteract this.
 These strips are very simple to use.
 Simply dip a strip into the bleach solution so that the indicator pad is fully immersed.
 Then withdraw and compare to the color chart on the vial.